-This woman of God was a true doer of the Word, believed in having a prayer life, always sitting on ready.
-She was a Bible teacher, a missionary, an author, a power house, a force of nature!
+This woman of God was a true doer of the Word, believed in having a prayer life, and always sitting on ready.
+She was a Bible teacher, a missionary, an author, a powerhouse, and a force of nature!
 She touched all who came across her path.
 She knew the Word of God and flowed under the anointing.
-She always said she’d rather miss God in trying to be obedient, than miss Him in not trying.
+She always said she’d rather miss God in trying to be obedient than miss Him in not trying.

 I learned much from her; some lessons took a while to sink in.
 I came to the realization that I am a spiritual being.
 I need to be who I am and not try to imitate someone else.
 I need to love myself first, in order to love others.
 The self I need to reject is the “flesh” which dominates my soul.
 The flesh will abuse or misuse my personality.
 In order for me to have a healthy self-respect, I must see myself as a person of dignity and worth.
 The one who has no self-worth or self-esteem tends to hide behind a mask.
 Been there, done that.